March 30 in Music History: Happy birthday, Tracy Chapman

 Birthdays:

-Graeme Edge, drummer with The Moody Blues, is 81.
+Graeme Edge, drummer with The Moody Blues, was born today in 1941.

 Highlights for Today in Music History are gathered from This Day in Music, Paul Shaffer's Day in Rock, Song Facts and Wikipedia.